lyft/discovery/README.md

 Format is the same as [query based on service](#get-v1registrationservice).

 ### POST /v1/registration/:service
-Used to register a host with a service.
+Registers a host with a service.

 * service
   * *(required, string)* Service for which operation is performed.

 Request params:
-The list of required parameters is as follows:
 * ip
   * *(required, string)* ip address of the host.
 * port